-Archbishop Ron Cutler is calling our Diocese to a season of prayer and discernment.
+Earlier this year Archbishop Ron Cutler called our Diocese to a season of prayer and discernment.
 We are asked to prayerfully consider where God is calling us, to assess our own spiritual lives, and to contemplate the future.

 It is important that we intentionally engage in prayer, and ask God what’s next?
 What’s next for our church?
 What’s next for our society?
 And what’s next for our diocese?
 This page includes a variety of resources to help you deepen and also discover new ways to pray.
 These can be used for your private devotional time or whenever your community is gathered.